Tahul/commit-metric/readme.md

 ```

 Just deploy the code on a server (can probably be a Heroku or Now instance) and you're ready to go.

+## Caching

+By default the app will cache your data for 1 hour, to avoid spamming the API services too frequently.

+You can disable this by setting your `CACHE_TIME` .env value to 1.

+You can also configure the caching duration with that parameters, in seconds.

 ## Usage